shivram7/dsan6725-finalreport/docs/index.md

 Through the implementation of the GenAI Data Engineered Agent system, several key findings emerged that highlight both the potential and current limitations of applying LLM-based multi-agent frameworks to complex data engineering workflows.
 Overall, the project successfully demonstrated that file-type detection, schema inference, and data validation could be largely automated across a variety of formats, both synthetic and real-world.

 However, several unexpected challenges surfaced.
-Handling Avro files proved particularly difficult.
+While attempting to include functionalities for Avro files, handling this data proved particularly difficult.
 Unlike formats like CSV or JSON, Avro is a binary format requiring schema information to interpret correctly.
 Schema inference for Avro files could not rely on inspecting the raw file contents directly; specialized decoding steps were necessary before LLMs could reason about structure.
 Even with adjustments, occasional decoding errors or ambiguities in Avro schemas continued to pose challenges.
+This would be a good addition to explore in the future.

 Evaluation presented another notable difficulty.
 Although many unit tests and validation rules were built to check for schema and data consistency, evaluating the quality of agent outputs was not always straightforward.
 We had to manually look through the generated and stored data for quality assessments.